bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/05-bathroom.md

 ---

-A few days later you have a free block, and decide to take the nature hike.
+Sports are out, so the next day you decide to take the nature hike.
 You remember from last year that the hike was mostly full of neo-hippies and kids who didn't know what else to do.
 Perfect.

 You walk out to the starting spot in the meadow near the trees.
 You see a few groups of kids milling around.
 You walk towards the cluster who